acerbusace/COMP4501_Arboles_Peligrosas/README.md

-# COMP4501_COMP4501_Arboles_Peligrosas
+# Arboles Peligrosas
-COMP4501 - Final Game Project
+COMP4501 (Advanced Facilities for Real-Time Games) - Final Game Project

+## How to Play
+Open "Arboles Peligrosas" folder in Unity
+Press the play button